CVanF5/ngx-inference/README.md

 Current behavior and defaults
 -----------------------------
 - BBR:
-  - Directive `inference_bbr on|off` toggles BBR.
+  - Directive `inference_bbr on|off` enables/disables the standard BBR implementation.
-  - Directive `inference_bbr_endpoint` sets the gRPC endpoint for the BBR/ext-proc server (plaintext or `http://host:port`; `https://` not yet supported).
+  - Directive `inference_bbr_endpoint` sets the gRPC endpoint for BBR ext-proc server communication (plaintext or `http://host:port`; `https://` not yet supported).
-  - Directive `inference_bbr_header_name` sets the model header name to inject (default `X-Gateway-Model-Name`).
+  - Directive `inference_bbr_header_name` configures the model header name to inject (default `X-Gateway-Model-Name`).
-  - BBR sends a `HttpHeaders` frame and a ProtocolConfiguration with `request_body_mode=STREAMED`, then reads responses to extract a header mutation for the configured model header name.
-At present, request body streaming is scaffolded; chunked streaming from the NGINX request will be implemented next.
+  - BBR follows the Gateway API specification: sends `HttpHeaders` with `request_body_mode=STREAMED`, streams complete request body in chunks for JSON model extraction, and returns header mutations with the detected model name from the "model" field.

 - EPP:
-  - Directive `inference_epp on|off` toggles EPP.
+  - Directive `inference_epp on|off` enables/disables EPP functionality.
-  - Directive `inference_epp_endpoint` sets the gRPC endpoint for the EPP/ext-proc server (plaintext or `http://host:port`).
+  - Directive `inference_epp_endpoint` sets the gRPC endpoint for standard EPP ext-proc server communication.
-  - Directive `inference_epp_header_name` sets the upstream header name to read and expose (default `X-Inference-Upstream`).
+  - Directive `inference_epp_header_name` configures the upstream header name to read from EPP responses (default `X-Inference-Upstream`).
-  - EPP runs a headers-only exchange, reads response header mutations, and sets an incoming request header for the configured upstream header name (default `X-Inference-Upstream`) when present.
+  - EPP follows the Gateway API Inference Extension specification: performs headers-only exchange, reads header mutations from responses, and sets the upstream header for endpoint selection.
-  - The `$inference_upstream` NGINX variable reflects the value of the configured upstream header and can be used in `proxy_pass`.
+  - The `$inference_upstream` NGINX variable exposes the EPP-selected endpoint and can be used in `proxy_pass` directives.

 - Fail-open/closed:
   - `inference_bbr_failure_mode_allow on|off` and `inference_epp_failure_mode_allow on|off` control whether to fail-open when the ext-proc is unavailable or errors.
 Fail-closed returns `502 Bad Gateway`.